andepraveenofficial/html-tutorial/00-Material/html.md

 ### Unordered List

 - It is created using the `ul` element.
-- It is a collection of related items.
 - Unordered list does not follow any Sequence Order.

 ```html